checkdigits/wow_app_example/README.md

 ---

-* You need to have Skia4Delphi installed -> [https://skia4delphi.org/](https://skia4delphi.org/)
+* For versions of RAD Studio lower than 12.0 you need to have Skia4Delphi installed -> [https://skia4delphi.org/](https://skia4delphi.org/)
+  You will also need to uncomment the lines in the DPR mention Skia

-* Tested with RAD Studio with Delphi 11.3 -> [https://www.embarcadero.com/products/delphi](https://www.embarcadero.com/products/delphi)
+* Tested with RAD Studio with Delphi 12.0 -> [https://www.embarcadero.com/products/delphi](https://www.embarcadero.com/products/delphi)

 *End of document*